netioproducts/PyNetioConf/README.md

 happening with relative frequency until the official release.
 The module is tested internally and should work correctly, but should still be considered alpha release.

-Currently, the module supports ESP devices running the 4.0.x firmware and basic socket on/off operations on NETIO 4 devices.
+Currently, the module supports ESP devices running the 2.x.x through 4.x.x firmware versions and basic socket on/off operations on NETIO 4 devices.

 ## Installation